-Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received Summary of comments not accepted and reasons Annual Action Plan, the date, time and location of the public hearing to be held on January 23, 2020, and the start and end dates for the 30 days during which citizens and interested parties could provide written comments on the plan.
-There is no specific attendance but the combined readership of The State, Greenville News, and Charleston Post & Courier is substantial and HOME and NHTF portions of the Action Plan.
-The comments received and the Authority's response are provided as an attachment to this plan. reasurs located throughout the state.
-Internet Outreach Non- targeted/broad community The SC Department of Commerce Division of Grants Administration notified elected officials, local government administrators and other local government staff of the availability of the draft 2020 Plan and the 2020 public hearing via email on January 6, 2020.
-Email notifications were sent to more than 400 local government officials and staff in South Carolina, and to approximately 50 regional Council of Government Directors and staff.
-CDBG did not receive any public comments.
-Not applicable.
+Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received Summary of comments not accepted and reasons officials and staff in South Carolina, and to approximately 50 regional Council of Government Directors and staff.
 Internet Outreach Affordable Housing Partners, Applicants and Other Stakeholders SC Housing notified affordable housing partners, applicants, and other stakeholders of the availability of the Draft 2020 Annual Action Plan via its mass email tool Constant Contact.
 SC Housing has summarized public comments received, regarding the 2020 HOME and NHTF Programs, and its corresponding response.
 This is provided as an attachment to this Plan.
 Not applicable.
 HOME and NHTF Informal Comment Period HOME Stakeholders SC Housing held an informal comment period from September 5 to September 30, 2019 to solicit comments and feedback from stakeholders for the program design of the 2020 Small Rental Development Program.
 SC Housing has summarized public comments received, regarding the 2020 HOME and NHTF Programs and its corresponding response, and this is provided as an attachment to this Plan.
+Not applicable.
+Internet Outreach Non- targeted/broad community The CDBG Program, as lead agency, emailed all local governments in non-entitlement regions regarding the draft Substantial CARES Act Amendment to the 2020 Action Plan and the amendment to the State Citizen Participation Plan.
+HOPWA notified its program constituents and ESG notified all entities eligible to apply for ESG-CV funding.
+The draft 2020 SC Action CARES Act amendment was posted on www.cdbgSC.com for 5 days, per the amended State Citizen Participation Plan, from May 19, 2020 through May 23, 2020.
+Any comments received will be summarized in the final CARES Act Amendment to the 2020 Action Plan when submitted to HUD.
 Not applicable.